littlelerroyy/BattleshipAPI/README.md

 eg. 1,1 | 1,2

 You'll get a status 400 if:

-Postions are not consolidated.
+*Positions are not consolidated.

-You place the ship outside of bounds or if you place the ship on top of another ship.
+*You place the ship outside of bounds or if you place the ship on top of another ship.

-Look for the 'error' key in the body return for the error message.
+Look for the 'errors' key for an array of error messages.

 Status code of 200 if all good!